Skip to content

 kubectl create ns project02

-Create a project context in that namespace:
+Create a project context:

 project02.yaml